athul7744/node-cli-tool/README.md

 # node-cli-tool
-Execute commands on Command LIne using Node
+Execute commands on Command Line using Node